 Still, too much water is worse than too little, so most gardeners keep outdoor succulents on the dry side during rainy weather, especially in winter, to help reduce rot and survive lower temperatures.
 This may mean covering them from rain or keeping them in pots to be moved under a protective porch roof.

 How to Plant Succulents Outdoors

 Plant as early in the season as possible to allow succulents to become established before winter, but be prepared to protect cold-hardy kinds the first winter.

 In most cases, native soils and container soils will need amending with other materials to increase water drainage during rainy seasons.
 Add a little compost or other organic matter and up to fifty percent total volume with coarse sand, pumice, grit, or kitty litter-like soil amendments used by professional turf managers to loosen soils.
 Till these into at least the top 6 or 8 inches (15 to 20 cm) of native soil.

 Firm soil mix carefully as you plant, firming it as you go, and cover the area with coarse sand or gravel.
-Allow them to settle in for a day or two before watering and fertilize lightly in the spring with a low-nitrogen garden fertilizer.
+Allow plants to settle in for a day or two before watering and fertilize lightly in the spring with a low-nitrogen garden fertilizer.

 And again, supplement in-ground succulents with container-grown ones, plus natural accents such as small boulders, gnarly driftwood, glass sculpture, or a section of fence made of weathered wood, adobe, or stone.